CAM and Graphicstudio Undergraduate Internships

 National Endowment for the Arts

-State of Florida, Department of State, Division of Cultural Affairs, the Florida Arts Council
+State of Florida, Department of State, Division of Cultural Affairs, Florida Council on Arts and Culture

 Arts Council of Hillsborough County, Board of County Commissioners

 Carlton Fields Jorden Burt